xijunw/HP-Z840-Hackintosh-Opencore/README.md

 * GeekBench score: signle core 717 multi-core 10880 Computation 4750

 What is not working
+* SAS controller with RAID array not recognized
 * Wake up from sleeping causes a reboot since RTSmemFix has not finished and I have no intention to finish it.
 The machine will be kept runing for computation.
 * Mac fan control could not read any fan speed data thus there is no way to control fan speed.